 ITS Help Desk

 The ITS Help Desk can help you troubleshoot technical problems with your personal laptop, including but not limited to questions concerning the ITS eStore, the USF-Wireless network, myUSF, USF email and Google Drive, Sophos Anti-Virus, and Pharos printing.
 Click here for ITS Help Desk hours and locations.

 Steve Rhyne – Director of Art + Architecture Technology

 Steve is happy to offer advice and guidance when it comes to keeping your personal computer in good working order, backing it up, and installing the ARCD software you need.
 Make an appointment to meet him in his office or in a classroom during business hours, 9am–5pm, Monday–Friday, or try dropping by without an appointment during off-peak business hours, roughly 11am–3pm, Monday–Friday.
-(Steve's contact information is in a box at the top of this webpage.)
+(Steve's contact information is in a box in the top, right portion of this webpage.)